 Financial Perks to Waiting

 There are financial benefits to waiting to file for divorce until after the holidays.
-In New York, any income or assets earned before the filing date are considered to be marital assets.
+New York law states that all income or assets earned before the filing date are considered marital assets.
 This means that they are subject to equitable distribution during your divorce case.
 Year-end bonuses may count during your divorce.

 Your taxes will be effected regardless of when you file for divorce, however, when you file will impact your filing status.
 There are countless tax implications that are associated with divorce, so it is crucial you discuss your situation with an experienced divorce attorney prior to filing.
 For instance, any child support or alimony payments you may receive will impact your taxes, as well as any refund you may receive.